Unit 124: Blue House raid

 On 17 January 1968, Unit 124 successfully penetrated the DMZ into Gyeonggi province of South Korea, undetected by the United States Army's 2nd Infantry Division and the Republic of Korea Army (ROKA), and camped on the west bank of the Imjin River.
 On 19 January, Unit 124 crossed the Imjin River and marched undetected through rural Gyeonggi towards Seoul until the early afternoon when they encountered four civilians near Beopwon, a village 7 kilometers east of Paju, who immediately reported them to the local police.
-Unit 124, aware that security forces in Seoul were alerted to their presence, changed into uniforms of the local ROKA 26th Infantry Division and broke into groups of 2-to 3 men.
+Unit 124, aware that security forces in Seoul were alerted to their presence, changed into uniforms of the local ROKA 26th Infantry Division and broke into groups of 2 to 3 men.
 The unit evaded detection from police and ROKA until 10 p.m. on January 21, when they were questioned at a checkpoint on Jongro less than 100 meters from the Blue House.
 Unit 124 was detected when the local police chief, suspicious of their answers, drew his pistol at them and was subsequently shot, prompting a shootout and widespread manhunt.

 The Blue House raid failed and 29 of the 31 members of Unit 124 were killed by South Korean security forces or had committed suicide by 29 January.
-One member, Kim Shin-jo, was captured and divulged information on the raid to authorities before becoming a South Korean citizen.
+One member, Kim Shin-jo, was captured and divulged information on the raid to the South Korean authorities during interrogation for a year before being released and becoming a South Korean citizen.
 Just one member of the unit, Pak Jae-gyong, made it back to North Korea and went on to become a general in the Korean People's Army, a Vice Minister in the Ministry of People's Armed Forces, and assistant to Kim Jong-il.
 Although Unit 124 was believed to have been disbanded after the raid, it has been succeeded by the KPA's Special Battalions, part of the Reconnaissance Agency, formed to conduct intelligence gathering, espionage, terrorism and abduction operations in South Korea.